tccowper/fabularium/README.md

 # Fabularium

-This is the source code for the app at https://play.google.com/store/apps/details?id=com.luxlunae.fabularium.
+This is the source code for the Fabularium app at https://play.google.com/store/apps/details?id=com.luxlunae.fabularium.

 ## About